syncfusion-content/uwp-docs/uwp/Map/ShapeType.md

 ---
 layout: post
-title: Shape Types in UWP Maps control | Syncfusion
+title: Shape Types in UWP Maps | Syncfusion®
-description: Learn about the Shape Types support in the Syncfusion UWP Maps (SfMaps) control, including its elements and more.
+description: Shape types in the UWP Maps define how geographic regions are rendered, enabling visualization of location-based data using map shapes.
 platform: uwp
 control: SfMaps
 documentation: ug
 ---

-# Shape Types in UWP Maps (SfMaps)
+# Shape Types in UWP Maps

 This feature allows you to draw a polygon, polyline, or circle on the map.
 You can provide input as Geo points to draw shapes in two different ways: